Polynomials - Long Division

 Write it down neatly like below, then solve it step-by-step (press play):

-Just multiply your answer by the bottom polynomial, you should get the top polynomial:
+Multiply the answer by the bottom polynomial, we should get the top polynomial:

 Remainders